Hello and welcome to overcoming challenges to

 its diagnosis and a lot about its management.

 and hope you really enjoy it.

-So, this is current asthma prevalence as of 2012
+So, this is current asthma prevalence

 as measured by the US Centers for Disease Control and Prevention.